 This research project will address the delivery challenges of Spinraza by developing new molecular patches that cross the blood-brain-barrier.
 These would be injected into the bloodstream (systemic injection) rather than intrathecally.
 If successful, this research could lead to a safer, less invasive and potentially more attractive treatment option than Spinraza.

 What will the researchers do?

-Dr Hammond and her team will design molecular patches like Spinraza and link them to antibodies.
+Professor Wood and his team will design molecular patches like Spinraza and link them to antibodies.
 Antibodies are proteins found naturally in our bodies, which have the ability to recognise and bind to specific targets.
 The researchers will use antibodies that specifically recognise targets within the blood-brain-barrier.
 This will allow the molecular patch to cross the barrier and enter the spinal cord.

 The researchers will test the antibody-linked molecular patches in a mouse model of SMA.
 They will assess how well they get into the spinal cord, how safe they are and how well they improve symptoms in the mice.